Skip to content

 The second pillar is the liver.
 Pemvidutide's glucagon component acts on hepatocytes directly, which is why the program has always targeted metabolic dysfunction-associated steatohepatitis (MASH).
 An earlier 12-week Phase 1b study in MASLD already showed large relative reductions in liver fat content — about 68.5% at the 1.8 mg dose versus 4.4% on placebo, with roughly 56% of patients on that dose normalizing liver fat.[3]

 IMPACT is the larger, biopsy-confirmed test: an ongoing 48-week, randomized, double-blind Phase 2b trial in 212 patients with F2 or F3 fibrosis MASH, dosed at 1.2 or 1.8 mg without titration.
 At the 24-week readout, pemvidutide met the primary endpoint of MASH resolution without worsening of fibrosis: about 58% (1.2 mg) and 52% (1.8 mg) versus 20% on placebo.[4]But it did not meet the co-primary endpoint of fibrosis improvement without worsening of MASH at 24 weeks — roughly 33% and 36% versus 28% on placebo, a difference that was not statistically significant.[4]
 The drug was well tolerated, with few discontinuations.
-Fibrosis is slow to move, and the authors note longer-duration data are planned; the 24-week miss on fibrosis is exactly the caveat to keep front of mind.
+Fibrosis is slow to move, and the 24-week miss on fibrosis was the caveat to keep front of mind at that readout.

 The honest caveats

 Three things deserve emphasis.
-First, this is Phase 2 across the board — no Phase 3 efficacy or outcomes program has reported, and there is no long-term safety database.
+First, the MOMENTUM obesity program and the 24-week IMPACT MASH data are Phase 2 — a Phase 3 MASH trial (PERFORMA) is now planned but has not yet enrolled, so there is still no completed Phase 3 efficacy or outcomes program and no long-term safety database.
 Second, the glucagon component is the double-edged part of the mechanism: it is what drives the liver-fat and possible lean-sparing effects, but glucagon agonism is also what demands careful, long-horizon monitoring of glycemia, heart rate and cardiovascular safety.
 Third, the lean-mass claim is a hypothesis under test, not a proven edge; it needs head-to-head, DXA-standardized comparison before anyone should call it superior on body composition.
 And to be explicit: pemvidutide is not approved and is not legitimately available outside a clinical trial.

 The honest bottom line

 Pemvidutide is one of the more interesting bets in the field precisely because it is not chasing the biggest number — it is chasing better fat-to-lean composition and direct liver benefit from a two-receptor design.
-The MOMENTUM composition data and the IMPACT MASH-resolution result are genuine, encouraging Phase 2 signals.
-But a met endpoint and a missed co-primary endpoint in the same MASH trial is the whole story in miniature: real promise, unfinished proof.
-Until Phase 3, the appropriate posture is interested caution, not a verdict.
+The MOMENTUM composition data, the IMPACT MASH-resolution result, and the 48-week fibrosis-biomarker composite are genuine, encouraging Phase 2b signals, and they carried enough weight to earn Breakthrough Therapy Designation and a planned Phase 3 trial.
+But a met endpoint and a missed co-primary endpoint in the same MASH trial is still the core of the story: real promise, unfinished proof.
+Until PERFORMA reports, the appropriate posture is interested caution, not a verdict.

 Reviewed against primary sources by the Aminoscope desk